Baldwin I, Latin Emperor: Count of Flanders and Hainaut

 Baldwin left behind his two-year-old daughter and his pregnant wife, Countess Marie.
 Marie was regent for Baldwin for the two years she remained in Flanders and Hainaut, but by early 1204, she had left both her children behind to join him in the East.
-They expected to return in a couple of years, but in the end neither would see their children or their homeland again.
-In their absence Baldwin's younger brother Philip of Namur was regent in Flanders, with custody of the daughters.
+They expected to return in a couple of years, but in the end, neither would see their children or their homeland again.
+In their absence, Baldwin's younger brother Philip of Namur was regent in Flanders, with custody of the daughters.
 Baldwin's uncle William of Thy (an illegitimate son of Baldwin IV of Hainaut) was regent for Hainaut.

-Meanwhile, desperate for funds to support themselves and pay for their expenses, the leaders of the Fourth Crusade were persuaded to divert to Constantinople in large part due to the exiled Byzantine prince Alexios (future Emperor Alexios IV Angelos) who promised them supplies and money in return for their help in ousting his uncle Emperor Alexios III Angelos, and freeing his father Isaac II Angelus.
-In April 1204, after numerous negotiations attempting to obtain the promised funds from the Byzantines, the Crusaders conquered the most powerfully protected city in the world.
+Meanwhile, desperate for funds to support themselves and pay for their expenses, the leaders of the Fourth Crusade were persuaded by the Venetians (who had built the crusaders' fleet) to divert to Constantinople.
+The Venetians had had designs on the Byzantine capital for some time, and also wished to revenge themselves for the Massacre of the Latins in 1182.
+The political excuse for this excursion was in large part due to the exiled Byzantine prince Alexios (the future Emperor Alexios IV Angelos), who promised the crusaders supplies, money, and the island of Crete in return for their help in ousting his uncle Emperor Alexios III Angelos and freeing his imprisoned father Isaac II Angelus.
+In April 1204, after numerous failed negotiations attempting to obtain the promised funds from the Byzantines, the Crusaders conquered the most powerfully protected city in the world.
 Stunned at their own success and unsure of what to do next, the leaders adopted a similar track as their forefathers had during the First Crusade.
 They elected one of their own, Count Baldwin of Flanders as emperor (of what modern historians refer to as the Latin Empire) and divided imperial lands into feudal counties.